Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 1. Yankee Traders dark chocolate covered espresso beans

-Dark chocolate lovers will enjoy Yankee Traders Dark Chocolate Covered Espresso Beans from Amazon.com as the chocolate has a slightly bitter, smooth, and velvety texture.
+Dark chocolate lovers will enjoy Yankee Traders Dark Chocolate Covered Espresso Beans, as the chocolate has a slightly bitter, smooth, and velvety texture.

 The clear, thin sugar glaze on the chocolate makes it harder and less prone to melting.

-There is plenty of dark chocolate covering each espresso bean which usually emphasizes the espresso bean’s bitter taste, but the chocolate is mild-tasting and similar to Hershey’s Dark Chocolate.
+There is a generous amount of dark chocolate covering each espresso bean, which typically accentuates the espresso bean's bitter taste, but the chocolate is mild-tasting and reminiscent of Hershey's Dark Chocolate.

 YANKEETRADERS Dark Chocolate Covered Espresso Beans